September 15, 2025

 Governance, auditing, and periodic reports

-By following these criteria, your company can select reliable partners, reduce regulatory and operational risks, and build secure and scalable financial products.
+By following these criteria, your company can select trustworthy partners, reduce regulatory and operational risks, and build secure and scalable financial products.

 For fintechs, BaaS is a strategic tool.
 It allows startups to launch financial solutions without needing to become a bank, reducing costs and regulatory complexity.

-Example: A fintech can launch a digital account for instant payments using APIs from an authorized BaaS partner, maintaining control of the interface and user experience, but without operating as a financial institution.
+Example: A fintech can launch a digital account for instant payments using APIs from an authorized BaaS partner, maintaining control of the interface and user experience, but not operating as a financial institution.

 BaaS APIs: features and considerations for integration

-APIs Banking as a Service (BaaS) are the core that connects the financial infrastructure of the provider to the applications of your company.
+The Banking as a Service (BaaS) APIs are the core that connects the financial infrastructure of the provider to your company's applications.
 They allow for the automation of processes and offer personalized services to clients while maintaining operational and regulatory control.
-Among the main functionalities are:
+Among the main features are:

-Opening digital accounts: creation of accounts for clients quickly and automatically, including data validation and integration with KYC and AML systems.
+Opening digital accounts: creating accounts for clients quickly and automatically, including data validation and integration with KYC and AML/CFT systems.

 Financial transactions: transfers, payments, and deposits can be made in real-time, with complete traceability of transactions.

-Card issuance: generation of physical or virtual cards, management of limits, blocks, and integrations with recognized brands, all within regulatory standards.
+Issuance of cards: generating physical or virtual cards, managing limits, blocks, and integrations with recognized brands, all within regulatory standards.

 Detailed transaction reports: extraction of financial data and periodic reports for auditing, compliance, and risk monitoring.

-To ensure security and compliance, it is essential to observe some precautions when integrating APIs:
+To ensure security and compliance, it is essential to observe some precautions in integrating the APIs:

 Validate financial exposure limits: define operational ceilings and monitor transactions to avoid liquidity risks or excessive exposure.